FM arrives in Turkey on a two-day visit

 Deputy Governor Istanbul Kamal Annan, Pakistan’s ambassador to Turkey Syrus Qazi and senior officials of embassy received the foreign minister at Istanbul airport.

 During the visit, the Foreign Minister will have bilateral talks with his Turkish counterpart Mevlüt Çavuşoğlu.
-He will also participate in a trilateral meeting of the Foreign Ministers of Pakistan, Turkey and Afghanistan, the Foreign Office said.
+He will also participate in a trilateral meeting of the Foreign Ministers of Pakistan, Turkey and Afghanistan, the Foreign Office said in a statement.

 The meeting with Turkish President Recep Tayyip Erdogan is also expected.